antixenoinitiative/axiwiki/builds.md

 A Fighter variant of the Titankiller Bomber Krait.

-- Armaments: 3x class 3 and 1x class 2 AX Multi-Cannons - Azimuth Enhanced AX Multi-Cannons are incredibly effective but generate significant heat, and are expensive to purchase; Enhanced AX Multi-Cannons, purchased from Rescue Megaships are a very acceptable alternative, and Guardian Shard Cannons with ant-Guardian field engineering are also a highly powerful alternative
+- Armaments: 3x class 3 and 1x class 2 AX Multi-Cannons - Azimuth Enhanced AX Multi-Cannons are incredibly effective but generate significant heat, and are expensive to purchase; Enhanced AX Multi-Cannons, purchased from Rescue Megaships are a very acceptable alternative, and Guardian Shard Cannons with anti-Guardian field engineering are also a highly powerful alternative
 - 1x class 2 gimballed beam laser with Long Range and Thermal Vent
 - Speed: 323/s, 547m/s boost